oracle-quickstart/oci-arch-tomcat-autonomous/README.md

 ## Reference Archirecture

-For details of the architecture, see [_Deploy Apache Tomcat connected to an autonomous database_](https://docs.oracle.com/en/solutions/deploy-tomcat-adb)
+For details of the architecture, see [_Deploy Apache Tomcat on Arm-based Ampere A1 compute connected to an autonomous database_](https://docs.oracle.com/en/solutions/deploy-tomcat-adb)